-What Can a Handyman Do in Bellingham, Washington?
+What Can a Handyman Do Without a License in Bellingham, Washington?

 In Washington, most paid "handyman" work is treated as "contracting" and generally requires a Washington State contractor registration through the Department of Labor & Industries (L&I) unless you fall into a narrow exemption (commonly called the "$2,000 specialty contractor exemption" for very limited small jobs).
 Even when exempt from contractor registration, you still must follow permit rules and you cannot perform regulated electrical/plumbing/HVAC work without the required trade credentials.